T-Troll/alienfx-tools/alienfan-tools/README_ALIENFAN.md

 ## Requirements
 - Windows 10 x64, revision 1903 or later.
 Older Windows releases **are not supported!**
-- There are 2 ways to prepare you system for driver loading:
-  - You can go into BIOS and disable "Secure boot" option, reboot, then issue `bcdedit /set testsigning on` command from Administarator command prompt and reboot again.
-You should see "Test mode" watermark on desktop if you do all correct.
-  - Do nothing, in this case driver will be installed using kernel hack.
-Some antivirus can complain, because it's close to rootkit way.
-Anyway, it will not stay in memory after reboot.
 - Supported Dell/Alienware hardware.

 ## Installation